DIARY - Italy to February 29

 Inclusion of diary items does not necessarily mean that Reuters will file a story based on the event.

+Florence, Prime Minister Giuseppe Conte attends inauguration ceremony of the 2019-2020 academic year at Florence University (0945 GMT).

-Rome, Chamber of Deputies starts examination of law decree on Banca Popolare di Bari.
+Rome, Chamber of Deputies starts examination of law decree on Banca Popolare di Bari, due to be approved by Jan.
+24 and then seek Senate approval.

+Rome, Alitalia temporary administrator Giuseppe Leogrande, trade unions (1530 GMT), Industry Minister Stefano Patuanelli due to speak before Senate Public Works Committee on Alitalia law decree.

+Rome, Agriculture Ministry Undersecretary Giuseppe L’Abbate delivers closing address at “2018 Italian Agriculture Yearbook” presentation (1000 GMT).

-Milan, court holds hearing on Vivendi and Simon Fiduciaria appeal on MediaforEurope resolution (MFE).
+Milan, court holds hearing on Vivendi and Simon Fiduciaria appeal on MediaforEurope resolution (MFE) (1400 GMT).

+Milan, news conference to present survey on “Real economy and private banking: an analysis of the impact of the sector on the country” (0930 GMT); round table discussion with Intesa Sanpaolo official Saverio Perissinotto, Banca Generali Deputy General Manager Andrea Ragaini.

 ISTAT releases November orders and sales data (0900 GMT).